nora75/DatabaseTerminal/README.md

 + :DbTerminal

-    Open the terminal and start access database.
+    Open new DbTerminal a terminal to access database server or Go to current opend DbTerminal.

 + :DbTOutput